Lessons in orienteering at school could provide cross curricular benefits to children of all ages. Lisa Symonds explores

 - well planned sessions delivered at a level appropriate to your group.

-Also, some providers have orienteering listed on their Adventure Activities Licensing Authority (AALA) licence, which means they can offer higher level sessions in more challenging terrains.
+Also, some providers have orienteering listed on their Adventure Activities Licensing Authority (AALA) license, which means they can offer higher level sessions in more challenging terrains.
 Those who do not include orienteering on their AALA can still run basic orienteering sessions.

 The age-related Step System devised by British Orienteering runs from Level 1 to 5+.
 Each level expects certain skills of the student, such as acting independently and reading symbols on a map.
 To download a breakdown of the system, visit www.britishorienteering.org.uk